Dear Business Author,

-Have you ever edited yourself and found that just by moving one sentence around, the meaning of an entire paragraph became more clear?
+Have you ever edited yourself and found that just by moving one sentence around, the meaning of an entire paragraph became clearer?
 Have you proofread your own work and discovered that changing just one word changed the entire tone of the sentence?

 That’s what real editing is about.
-Not just that the content is there and makes sense, but that it’s presented as powerfully and clearly as humanly possible.
+Not just that the content is there and that it makes sense, but that it’s presented as powerfully and clearly as humanly possible.

 That’s another challenge most first-time business authors face when they sit down to write: they get so hung up on presenting their content that they become paralyzed.
 A great ghostwriter knows that it’s going to sound rough in the beginning.

 The poetry of prose comes not from great writing but from great editing.

 After the major overhaul of the manuscript, I gave the manuscript to Tom to read over as well as share with a few select people: namely, his spouse and chief consultant.(Again, in case you’ve lost count, that’s only Step 4.)

 Ghostwriting a Book